-Additionally, the applicant indicates that the prosed development will support infill and redevelopment throughout the Urban Service Area as a strategic component of growth (Theme A, Goal #2) by respecting the context and design features of areas surrounding development projects, and develop design standards and guidelines to ensure compatibility with existing urban form (Theme A, Goal #2.b).
+Additionally, the applicant indicates that the prosed development will support infill and redevelopment throughout the Urban Service Area as a strategic component of growth (Theme A, Goal #2) by respecting the context and design features of an area's surrounding development projects, and develop design standards and guidelines to ensure compatibility with existing urban form (Theme A, Goal #2.b).
 Within the body of their justification, the applicant states that they are "quite confident in calling this project a well-designed project as it furthers the design policies laid out in the Comprehensive Plan."
-However, the applicant does not reference any specific policies from the Comprehensive Plan, nor do they indicate any best practices regarding urban design or urban form.
+However, the applicant does not reference all of the specific policies from the Comprehensive Plan, nor do they indicate any best practices regarding urban design or urban form.
 The applicant states that by continuing the collector and local roads with future stubs to the adjacent undeveloped properties and pedestrian features, which is a requirement of new development in the Expansion Area, while also utilizing a people-first/pedestrian friendly street pattern design, they have met the essence of both this goal, and the associated policies.
-However, there statement only covers Design Policies #1, 2, 4, 5, 7, 9, 10, and 13.
-Furthermore, neither the written justification or corollary development plan explain how the roadways will be utilizing a people-first/pedestrian friendly street pattern, nor do they describe the design standards and guidelines they are seeking to conform with regarding the existing urban form.
+Their statement only covers Design Policies #1, 2, 4, 5, 7, 9, 10, 11, and 13.
+Furthermore, while the applicant indicates that they are seeking to utilize a people-first/pedestrian friendly street pattern design infrastructure, there are portions of the townhouse development that put pedestrians into direct conflict with vehicles, should an individual chose to walk.

-The applicant also indicates that they are seeking to incorporate adequate greenspace and open space into the development project, which are meant to serve the needs of the neighborhood residents (Theme A, Goal #2.c).
+The applicant also indicates that they are seeking to incorporate adequate open space into the development project, which is meant to serve the needs of the neighborhood residents (Theme A, Goal #2.c).
 The applicant states that the adjacent greenway system is proposed to be accessible through a dedicated HOA lot with pedestrian access, which would allow all residents to access this neighborhood focal point.
-However, by secluding the greenspace in the rear of the proposed single family detached housing and by choosing not to utilize single-loaded streets in order to establish clear public access to neighborhood focal points, as recommended by the Comprehensive Plan, the applicant is limiting the available amenities for future residents.
+By adjusting their development plan and single loading the street system along the greenway, the applicant has allowed for greater use of this space.
+Furthermore, they have opened this public space, rather than hiding the greenway behind single family detached housing.

-Issues regarding the access to space are also important through out the site and influence the forms of interaction within the proposed site.
+Issues regarding the access to space are also important throughout the site and influence the forms of interaction within the proposed site.
 The applicant stresses that they are seeking to provide a well-designed neighborhood and community (Theme A, Goal #3), by enabling existing and new neighborhoods to flourish through improved regulation, expanded opportunities for neighborhood character preservation, and public commitment to expand options for mixed-use and mixed-type housing throughout Lexington-Fayette County (Theme A, Goal #3.a).
-While the applicant has described the mixture of housing, they have not described the forms of regulation and expanded opportunities that allow for neighborhood character preservation.
-Furthermore, the applicant's description of the mixed-use and mixture of housing more segregated.
+While the applicant has described the mixture of housing, they have not described any forms of regulation or expanded opportunities that allow for neighborhood character preservation.
+Furthermore, the applicant's description of the mixed-use and mixture of housing is limited, as they are not incorporating the housing strategies but are seeking to separate them.
 Additionally, the applicant states that they will strive for positive and safe social interactions in neighborhoods, including, but not limited to, neighborhoods that are connected for pedestrians and various modes of transportation (Theme A, Goal #3.b), but do not describe the ways in which they are seeking to protect pedestrians, nor do they discuss the various modes of transportation they seek to incorporate.